prstepic/AI/README.md

 These include projects done in school.

 I am not responsible for plagarism of my code.
-I prohibit the copying and using of significant pieces of my code w/o refrence.
+I prohibit the copying and using of significant pieces of my code w/o reference.

-This is simply a repo to refrence my previous works
+This is simply a repo to reference my previous work